min2ha/ukwa-site/content/target/10322/index.en.md

   "subject": "European Parliament Elections 2014"
 }

-# Richard Howitt (Labour MEP for the East of England)

 Richard Howitt served as Labour MEP for the East of England from 1994-2016, when he stood down to become CEO of the International Integrated Reporting Council.